ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.25.0] - 2025-03-12 - Clinician Portal Improvements

+### Added

+- Collect feedback from clinicians when purchasing a subscription.

+### Fixed

+- Fixed check to determine whether a clinician has logged into a headset or not.
+- Small tweaks to third party client-success integrations.
+- Improved messaging when purchasing a client subscription before a trial has ended.

 ## [1.24.0] - 2025-03-07 - Record video search history

 ### Added